The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 We begin by giving a method for describing the group operation on $[X\times I,\partial; K(\Z/2,4)]$.
 The normal way to define this is by using the highly-connected map $\mathcal{B}(\TOP\!/\!\tO)\to \Omega K(\Z/2,5)$ and then using composition of loops to define the group operation (see \cite[Section 4.3]{hatcher_2002}).
 However, we also have that $[X\times I,\partial; K(\Z/2,4),\ast]= [\Sigma X_+,\{\pt\};K(\Z/2,4),\ast]$, where $X_+:=X\sqcup\{\pt\}$ and $\Sigma X_+$ denotes the reduced suspension of $X_+$.
 Hence, $[X\times I,\partial; K(\Z/2,4)]$ has a natural operation by `stacking' cylinders given by the natural group operation coming from the reduced suspension.
 By the suspension-loopspace adjoint relation,

 and the group operation given by `stacking' corresponds to the group operation given by the outermost loopspace on the right.
-The standard group operation comes from the inner loopspace structure, but these two are equivalent.
+The standard group operation comes from the inner loopspace structure, but these two are equivalent (this is entirely analogous to the fact that $\pi_2$ of any space is abelian, see e.g.\ \cite[Section 4.3, pages 395-396]{hatcher_2002}).